yusuzech/usage_analysis_adnmb/README.md

 # usage_analysis_adnmb
-This repo is currently in use for creating dashboard and report for adnmb.com.
+This repo is currently in use for creating report for adnmb.com.

 2018-04-20 update